rexfordessilfie/zod-factory/README.md

 $ ts-node "./codegen/codegen-openapi.ts" -d "sources" "openapi-schema:.*"
 ```

-For OpenApi schemas, references are resolved by replacing them with the name of the referenced schema.
-For example:
+For OpenApi schemas, references are resolved by replacing them with the name of the referenced schema (notice the `"favoriteEmoji"` property below).

 **Example**
 ```json